zhouzhongyuan/blog/contents/articles/react-internals-part-one-basic-rendering/index.md

 ## disclaimer

 This series is based on React 15.3, in particular using ReactDOM and the stack reconciler.
 The fancy new fiber reconciler is out of scope here.
-The React clone we are going to build, Feact, will not even come close to implementing all of React.
+The React clone we are going to build will not even come close to implementing all of React.
 But Feact's source code will mirror React's as much as possible.

 ## Some Background: Elements and Components